How To Choose a Shower

 This is where power showers come in…

-Power showers have similar mechanics to the mixer, they take a supply of water from both the hot and cold water supply and regulate the temperature through the shower unit.
+This is where power showers come in… Power showers have similar mechanics to the mixer, they take a supply of water from both the hot and cold water supply and regulate the temperature through the shower unit.
 However, where power showers have the upper hand is they act as an additional booster pump, creating increased water pressure through the shower head.
-If you experience particularly slow or weak water flow through your taps and showers, a power shower is the answer to your needs!
+If you experience particularly slow or weak water flow through your taps and showers, or in general prefer more powerful shower water pressure, then having a power shower installed is definitely for you.

 Digital showers are taking over the world of bathrooms and interiors!
 In terms of shower technology they are quite the revolution, they combine the mechanics of mixer and power shower with added controls for your comfort.